atulghodmare777/my-project/teklon-ci.md

 Solution:
 Cluster level workload identity(WI) was enabled but old nodepool was still running hence automatically only to the new nodepools WI will be enabled but not to the old nodepools hence updated manually the existing nodepool for WI by following command

-gcloud container node-pools update nap-e2-standard-4-1lglq719 \
+gcloud container node-pools update nodepoool-name \
-  --cluster=n7-playground-cluster \
+  --cluster=cluster-name \
   --zone=asia-south1-c \
   --workload-metadata=GKE_METADATA